Innovative Schools Summit

 This conference focuses on evidence-based programs and strategies that educators can use to prevent dropouts and to help students experience success in school.
 More than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages skewed toward males, low-income and minority students).

-Now in its sixth year, the Wired Differently Conference will be held this year in San Antonio and Las Vegas.
+Now in its seventh year, the Wired Differently Conference will be held this year in San Antonio and Las Vegas.
 A wide array of critical insights and best practices will be shared for reaching and teaching students with a variety of emotional and behavioral challenges – especially trauma, adverse childhood experiences (ACEs), PTSD and related issues.
 Principals, other administrators, general ed teachers, special needs teachers, resource teachers and paraprofessionals attending the Wired Differently Conference will benefit from tools, recommendations and strategies for working with this often high-potential portion of the student population.

 Innovative Teaching Strategies Conference